thorlindberg/thesis/dissertation/7-1 experiment-testing.md

 {"sub":"Type instance units"}

-As seen in figure {"ref":"instanceproperty"} ...
+As seen in figure {"ref":"instanceproperty"} a node that references a type in the data node must instantiate all required properties from the respective type declaration.

 @startuml
 @startjson